June 2014 Conference Updates

 processes, and lessons learned from indigenous peoples on effective participation processes.

 Parties also shared their own stakeholder engagement successes.
-Furthermore, the UN Alliance on
+Furthermore, the UN

-the Alliance is developing in response to an invitation by the COP.
+Convention that the Alliance is developing in response to an invitation by the COP.

 During the subsequent panel discussion, Peru highlighted civil society as a ‘positive